Currently Enrolling Trials

 Study 1 (APEX-PD)

 APEX-PD enrolled and randomized 381 levodopa-naive patients.
-The study met its primary efficacy endpoint of mean change from baseline in the sum of Unified Parkinson's Disease Rating Scale (UPDRS) Part II (activities of daily living) score and UPDRS Part III (motor skills) score for Rytary versus placebo at Week 30 (or early termination).
+The study met its primary efficacy endpoint of mean change from baseline in the sum of Unified Parkinson's Disease Rating Scale (UPDRS) part 2 (activities of daily living) score and UPDRS part 3 (motor skills) score for Rytary versus placebo at week 30 (or early termination).

 Study 2 (ADVANCE-PD)

 ADVANCE-PD enrolled 393 patients with advanced Parkinson's disease having "off" time.
-The results showed treatment with Rytary reduced the percentage of "off" time (36.9% to 23.8%) from baseline versus immediate-release carbidopa-levodopa (36.0% to 29.8%) during waking hours to end of study.
+The results showed treatment with Rytary reduced the percentage of "off" time (36.9 percent to 23.8 percent) from baseline versus immediate-release carbidopa-levodopa (36.0 percent to 29.8 percent) during waking hours to end of study.
 Rytary also increased "on" time without troublesome dyskinesia during waking hours versus baseline to end of study by 1.8 hours.
 Less "off" time was primary related to more "on" time without troublesome dyskinesia.